prashantgawali/helloprashant/TREC-2013-API-Specifications.md

     -group [GROUP] -token [TOKEN]
 ```

 After you've cloned the `twitter-tools` repo and successfully built the project with `ant`, the above command should work.
-Note that you need to specify three fields:
+Note that you need three pieces of information to connect to the service:

 + `[HOSTNAME]`: the hostname serving the API
 + `[GROUP]`: your group id